-If you go overboard with chasing, they may even start thinking things like, ” I can just call up my ex and get back with them back” or “I’m thrilled about dating all of these wonderful people, but I can also have my ex whenever I want.
+If you go overboard with chasing, they may even start thinking things like, “I’m thrilled about dating all of these wonderful people, but I can also have my ex whenever I want.
 Great, I can have my cake and eat it too!”

 You don’t want your ex to get these thought processes, for they will only lead them to lose more respect for you.
 And when their respect for you depletes completely, they’ll never reach the final stage of dumpers remorse.
 Instead, they’ll get over you, at which point getting them back becomes impossible.

 And if that’s not a good reason to leave your ex alone, consider this: your ex probably left you because you kept desperately chasing after them — this is the unfortunate case for most of my readers.
 So how will more of the same shit lead to a different outcome?

 Spoiler alert: it won’t.

 No matter in which stage of dumpers remorse your ex is in, give them space (see: the no contact rule) Let them feel their emotions without unnecessary and irritating interferences.
 Let them start missing you and regret their decision on their own terms.
 Let them come back to you at their own pace.

 So this is probably going to suck.
 The timeframe of these stages varies from person to person, and odds are, your ex may need months before they arrive at the final one in which they start to miss you so much that they reach out.
 Nevertheless, here’s what you can expect in each stage of dumpers remorse.